SRI-CSL/PVS/src/Field/README.md

 prints information.

 Now, let's assume that we want to only enable printing of `h`, when it appears in the scope of `f`.
-To do this, we need to provide a maximum depth for the search, i.e., the number of stack frames counting from the top.
+The default depth for the search is 1, i.e., the number of stack frames counting from the top but we can change this value.
 In this example, we will use 2 frames.
 As filtering function, we could use

 ```
 Rule? (set-debug-mode :frames 2 :suppress (suppress-not (suppress-and (suppress-from "h") (suppress-in-scope "f"))))